Sparring with Ali, riling Meg Ryan: Michael Parkinson defined the British chat show

 Parkinson’s father Jack, who would suffer lung damage late in life from the effect of inhaling coal dust, took his young son down into a narrow seam in Grimethorpe Colliery to show him the awfulness of pit life.
 “He showed me men crawling on their bellies in the dark and I knew then I didn’t want to do it,” Parkinson recalled, adding that his father warned him he would “kick me up the arse” if he ever went near the pit gates.

-Instead, Parkinson went to grammar school and then found work as a reporter, including in Barnsley and Doncaster, later describing his three yeaors work in local newspapers as “staggeringly boring”.
+Instead, Parkinson went to grammar school and then found work as a reporter, including in Barnsley and Doncaster, later describing his three years work in local newspapers as “staggeringly boring”.
 Parkinson always conveyed the feeling that he was bringing a lifetime of experience to his role interviewing big-name celebrities.
 And his grounding was thorough.
 Before getting near a television screen, he worked in a bottle factory in Barnsley, went on National Service and worked as a press officer during the abortive invasion of Suez in 1956, reported for the Manchester Guardian and worked as a feature writer on national newspapers.
-He also reported in conflict situations, including on the six-day war in Israel, and was arrested and deported from Zanzibar after a coup.
+He also reported in conflict situations, including on the Six-Day War in the Middle East, and was arrested and deported from Zanzibar after a coup.

 Parkinson joked that it was being “very vain and wanting to be recognised” that drew him to a career in front of the camera.
 He laughed about his television debut, a chat show for ABC in Manchester, when he said the only person who recognised him was a pub landlord, who did not mince words about his “bloody terrible” performance.